tuanducdesign/portfolio/content/about.md

+# About Me

+## Bio

+Hey, I'm Ashal.
+A _self-taught_ Frontend Engineer in [OY!
+Indonesia](https://oyindonesia.com), where I help to build B2B Dashboard.
+I'm also contributed to bug fixing some open source project that I've been used.

+## Education

+I graduated from a Vocational High School in 2021, with Airframe and Power Plant Major.

-## About me
+## Journey

-My name is `Ashal Farhan Wadjo`, you can call me Ashal, or Farhan, it depends if you already have a friend named Farhan or Ashal.
-But I'm comfortable with both.

-I was born in Sidoarjo, East Java, Indonesia.
-My last education is just high school, specifically `Vocational High School`, with `Airframe and Power Plant` Major ✈️ ⚙️.

 My journey started in an online learning platform, called [freeCodeCamp](https://freecodecamp.org).
-I learn about basic `Web Development` such as `HTML`, `CSS`, and `JavaScript`.
-After I completed some of the course in `freeCodeCamp`, my `Mentor` ask me to join an internship program in an agency that he lead.
+There I've learned about basic Web Development such as `HTML`, `CSS`, and `JavaScript`.

+> And the rest of my learning phase was in some `internship` programs.